section-engineering-education/engineering-education/articles/introduction-to-theory-of-computation/index.md

 Finite Automata is useful in building text editors/text preprocessors.
 FA are poor models of computers.
 They can only perform simple computational tasks.

-- **Context-Free Grammars (CFGs)**  – are more powerful abstract models than FA and are essentially used in the programming languages and natural language research work
+- **Context-Free Grammars (CFGs):**  They are more powerful abstract models than FA and are essentially used in the programming languages and natural language research work.

-- **Turing Machines** - are abstract models for real computers having an infinite memory (in thr form of a tape) and a reading head.
-Form powerful computation models than FA, CFGs, and Regular Expressions.
+- **Turing Machines:** They are abstract models for real computers having an infinite memory (in the form of a tape) and a reading head.
+They form powerful computation models than FA, CFGs, and Regular Expressions.

 ### Computability Theory
 The [Computability theory](https://plato.stanford.edu/entries/computability/) defines whether a problem is “solvable” by any abstract machine.
-Some problems are computable, others are not.
+Some problems are computable while  others are not.

 Computation is done by various computation models depending on the nature of the problem at hand, among these machines being; Turing machine, Finite state machines, and many others.

 ### Complexity Theory
-This theoretical computer science branch is all about studying the cost of solving problems while focusing on resources (time & space) needed as the metric.
+This branch is about studying the cost of solving problems while focusing on resources (time & space) needed as the metric.

 **Measuring Complexity:**

-Involves algorithm analysis to determine how much time it takes while solving a problem.
+Involves analysis of the algorithm to determine how much time it takes while solving a problem.
 As T(n), running time is usually a complex expression when an algorithm runs on large input sizes.
 This would mean an exponential growth in the running time hence cost.

-This analysis is based on 2 bounds that can be used to define the cost of each algorithm. i.e
+This analysis is based on 2 bounds that can be used to define the cost of each algorithm.
+They are:

 - Upper(*Worst Case Scenario*)

 - Lower(*Best Case Scenario*)

 The major classifications of complexities include:

-1. *Class P* – devised to capture the notion of efficient computation.
+1. *Class P:* It is devised to capture the notion of efficient computation.
 Are problems that can be solved in time O(nk) for some constant k where n is the input size to the problem.

-2. *Class NP* – forms the class of all problems whose solution can be achieved in polynomial time by Non-deterministic Turing Machine.
+2. *Class NP:* It forms the class of all problems whose solution can be achieved in polynomial time by non-deterministic Turing machine.

 A major contributor to the complexity theory is the complexity of the algorithm used to solve the problem.
 Among several algorithms used in solving computational problems are those whose complexity can range from fairly complex to very complex.
 The more the complexity of an algorithm, the more the computational complexity of a given problem.

-### Conclusion
-Programs are formally written from descriptions of computations for execution on machines.
-We've learned that TOC is concerned with a formalism that helps build efficient programs.
-Efficient algorithms lead to better programs that optimally use hardware resources.

-Good understanding of the Theory of Computation helps programmers and developers express themselves clearly and intuitively, thus avoiding entering into potentially uncomputable problems while working with computational models.

 #### Factors that influence program efficiency

 - The problem being solved.